-Webinars are also available for Continuing Education credits.
-If you wish to receive credit, you need to register again below using the black ‘Register Now’ button.
-CE credit requires additional registration to complete payment, and an evaluation after viewing the webinar to receive credit.
+Webinars are available for Continuing Education credits.
+If you wish to receive credit, you need to register below using the black ‘Register Now’ button.
+CE credit requires registration to complete payment, and an evaluation after viewing the webinar to receive credit.
 The cost for CE credit is $30.00 per webinar.

 About the Webinar

 Researchers exploring the burgeoning field of sedentary physiology recently suggested that excessive sitting can prove harmful for our health, regardless of how much exercise we obtain.
 Yet, guidelines regarding safe or recommended levels of sedentary behavior are still uncommon and unstandardized at best.
 So, how much sitting is too much?
 Is there a difference between sitting at work and sitting at home?
 What can we do?